Thomas Bartlett Whitaker: Trial and conviction

 Whitaker was refused a plea bargain in exchange for his admission of guilt by District Attorney John Healey, and was instead tried for capital murder.
 The trial began in March 2007, led by prosecutor Fred Felcman (Note: Fred Felcman, the original prosecutor in the case, said the board made its decision purely because of the father’s forgiveness, and disregarded the large number of others affected by the murders.
 He said testimony from psychiatrists and the family’s investigators who [had stated that] Bart was manipulative was disregarded.) before 400th District Court Judge Clifford Vacek and a Fort Bend County jury.
 Evidence was presented that Whitaker had recruited two individuals, Steve Champagne and Chris Brashear, ages 24 and 25 at the time of the 2007 trial respectively, Champagne to be the getaway car driver and Brashear to carry out the shootings in Whitaker's plan to murder his immediate family.

-Early evidence was presented that Whitaker had previously recruited others in abortive plots to murder his family, then acquaintance named Adam Hipp, who had attended Clements High School with Whitaker.
+Early evidence was presented that Whitaker had previously recruited others in abortive plots to murder his family, including an acquaintance named Adam Hipp, who had attended Clements High School with Whitaker.
 At the trial, Hipp stated that he had contacted the Sugar Land Police Department with information about previous plots after he heard about the Whitaker family murders in 2003; he was given immunity from prosecution in exchange for testifying for the prosecution against Whitaker.

 The early testimony from Hipp described a first Whitaker plan to set a lake house owned by his grandmother on fire "to kill his parents, brother and other relatives," a plan that never went beyond discussions, but one that included a ruse as an element—the defendant's "com[ing] out of the blaze with burns so that it would appear he had narrowly escaped."
-Hipp, identified Whitaker's schemes had been "motivated by money"—police testified that Whitaker stood to inherit the family estate, valued at $1 million—further testified that in December 2000, prior to the murders of which he stood accused, Whitaker had made another preempted plan, this time to "ambush his parents and brother as they entered their home after a dinner outing," a plan noted by the Houston Chronicle to be "virtually identical to the one [Champagne would soon testify] was actually carried out three years later."
+Hipp, who noted that Whitaker's schemes had been "motivated by money"—police testified that Whitaker stood to inherit the family estate, valued at $1 million—further testified that in December 2000, prior to the murders of which he stood accused, Whitaker had made another preempted plan, this time to "ambush his parents and brother as they entered their home after a dinner outing," a plan noted by the Houston Chronicle to be "virtually identical to the one [Champagne would soon testify] was actually carried out three years later."
 Trial judge Vacek's handling of the prosecution's use of a phone recording between Hipp and Whitaker would become an element of the defense's later appeal of the verdict.